javiercaicedotobon/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 [0-Hello_World](./0-Hello_World) - - Write a script that prints "Hello, World", followeb by a new line to the standard output.

 [1-confused_smiley](./1-confused_smiley)- - Write a script that displays a confused smiley "(Ôo)'

+[2-hellofile](./2-hellofile) - - Display the content of the /etc/passwd file